Subscribe to our Mailing Lists (It's free!)

 Using fixed firefighting installations is always the preferred choice in terms of ensuring crew safety.
 However, existing systems may have limitations when it comes to EV fires, so additional control measures may be necessary, especially when it comes to early detection.
 Containing the fire before escalation should be a focus area through smarter systems and rapid response.

-Many operators are already adopting additional control measures and the opportunity to share best practices across the EV carrying sector should not be lost.
+Many operators have already adopted additional control measures and the opportunity to share best practices across the EV carrying sector should not be lost.
 The industry, and more importantly, crew and passengers can ill afford to wait for regulation.

 Furthermore, Gard and the insurance sector still lack data to make meaningful and precise insurance statistics on EV fires.
 This lack of data is actually a positive sign, indicating that there are not that many incidents occurring.
 Moreover, ongoing investigations into recent cases mean that conclusions have yet to be reached in many instances.